klamping/vrt-email-course/manuscript/day-4.md

 Wow!
 We just pieced several parts together to make one very useful test.
 Hopefully you feel more empowered in your testing ability.
 Check out [the full WebdriverIO commands API](http://webdriver.io/api.html) to see everything you now have the power to do.

-Tomorrow, we're looking at an improved way to catch test failures.
+Tomorrow, we're looking at advanced WebdriverCSS usage.
 Until then, try writing some in-depth tests on your own!